teaFS/obox_wordpress/README.md

 #### MYSQL_HOST
 If MYSQL_HOST variable is not set, or set to indicate localhost, Wordpress will be configured for using local (in the same container) MySQL database.
-In order to use an external databse, MYSQL_HOST should indicate accesible host,
+In order to use an external database, MYSQL_HOST should indicate network accessible host.

+#### MYSQL_ROOT_PASS
+Set database root password, if container uses local database (indicated by MYSQL_HOST) and this variable is skipped, a random password will be generated.
+Otherwise, docker's container will use given value.

 #### DB_USER
 Database user name if not set default 'mysql' is used